 There are a few distinctions between an engagement ring versus a wedding ring.
 While the presence of one typically leads to the other, engagement rings and wedding rings are two separate pieces of jewelry to commemorate two distinct events in a lifetime.
 Each one should be carefully considered, not only for looks but also for “wearability,” as they will spend a great deal of time on your fingers.

-An engagement ring is typically set with a gem, such as a Nexus Diamond™alternative, and is presented to the spouse-to-be as a symbol of promise when they ask for the wearer’s hand in marriage.
+An engagement ring is typically set with a gem, such as a Nexus Diamond™ alternative, and is presented to the spouse-to-be as a symbol of promise when they ask for the wearer’s hand in marriage.
 While a persistent myth holds that this ring symbolizes a male partner’s financial ability to support a female partner in the home, this tradition is antiquated.
 Today, the presentation of an engagement ring puts far more emphasis on commitment and love, rather than any notions of required financial display.
 This ring can be relatively simple, as a solitaire stone with a plain band, or ornate and set with multiple stones, as seen in a pavé or channel ring setting.
 While colorless gems are still some of the most popular choices for the center stone on these rings, colored options, such as deep sapphire blues and rich ruby reds, are also available for unique styles.
 An engagement ring is almost always worn consistently from the time of an accepted proposal of marriage up until the wedding itself.

+A wedding ring is typically worn closest to the heart on your left ring finger as it’s meant to represent the symbol of your commitment to one another.
+However, this trend has been changing and evolving with people’s personal preferences and styles.
 A wedding ring is closer to a joint effort in terms of romantic accessorizing.
 Spouses’ wedding bands often resemble one another, but it’s no longer a “must” that these two rings match exactly.
 Depending on who buys the wedding bands, the look and feel of the rings are based solely on personal preference and style.
 As modern designs have influenced this classic piece of bridal jewelry, partners mix and match precious metals, designs, width, and more to create customized rings to symbolize their connection.
 These rings are most often exchanged at the wedding ceremony itself, usually directly after vows are spoken before an officiant.
 Once a wedding ring is placed on the hand, it’s usually worn daily for the rest of the wearer’s life, though it may be upgraded at a milestone anniversary or temporarily removed for safety when performing manual labor.

-Above, Below, Or Off Entirely?
+What Is the Correct Way to Wear Your Wedding Rings: Above, Below, Or Off Entirely?

 Even the most pragmatic bride-to-be may have a bit of superstition sneak into her wedding proceedings: it’s very common for a bride to wear something old, new, borrowed, and blue at her ceremony to bring luck to her new relationship.
 That’s why a seemingly simple choice, such as where, when, and how to wear her engagement ring and wedding ring together, can trigger the need for a bit of research.
+A common question is “which goes first, the engagement ring or the wedding ring?”

 Happily, there is no common wedding ring myth or superstition that implies anything less than good fortune, no matter how these two rings are worn together - or not.
 Some women are eager to wear their engagement ring as often as possible, even after the wedding: it’s not hard to see why they’d be excited to keep showing off their stone.
 If you’re considering wearing your engagement ring and wedding ring together, you’ll have several options: